rust-lang/rfcs/text/0000-inline-asm.md

 - `noreturn`: The `asm` block never returns, and its return type is defined as `!` (never).
 Behavior is undefined if execution falls through past the end of the asm code.
 - `nostack`: The `asm` block does not push data to the stack, or write to the stack red-zone (if supported by the target).
 If this flag is *not* used then the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.

-The `nomem` and `readonly` flags are mutually exclusive: it is an error to specify both.
+The `nomem` and `readonly` flags are mutually exclusive: it is a compile-time error to specify both.
 Specifying `pure` on an asm block with no outputs is linted against since such a block will be optimized away to nothing.

 These flag registers which must be preserved if `preserves_flags` is set:
 - x86